Jamaica women's national football team: 2010s

-Jamaica placed in Group C with Italy, Australia and Brazil, and was considered as a dark horse, being rated the lowest in the group.
-Eventually, they finished last in the group after losing all matches but scored a lone goal by Havana Solaun.
+Jamaica placed in Group C with Italy, Australia and Brazil, and was considered as a underdog, being rated the lowest in the group.
+Eventually, they finished last in the group after losing all matches but scored a historic lone goal by Havana Solaun.

 2020s

-After several coaching changes, Lorne Donaldson, was named head coach in 2022.
+After several coaching changes, Lorne Donaldson was named head coach in 2022.
 In July 2022, Jamaica qualified for their 2nd World Cup, which is a historic feat, considering its men's counterparts have been unable to do the same.
+On 29 July 2023, Jamaica had its first Women's World Cup win, which was against Panama.

+On 2 August 2023, Jamaica drew 0–0 against Brazil, successfully reaching the knockout rounds for the first time; this made Jamaica the first Caribbean country to reach the knockout rounds in any Women's World Cup.

+In October 2023, the players released a joint statement outlining that no players would take part in the planned World Cup qualifying fixtures.
+The reasons stated were lack of communication, missing payments and general mistreatment.

+Kit

+The national team have used four clothing manufacturers to supply the official kit for Jamaica.
+The team's first supplier was Italian manufacturer Lanzera in 1995 before it merged with Kappa a year later.
+This deal was terminated after the 1998 World Cup.
+In 2000, the JFF signed a deal with German sporting brand Uhlsport, which lasted until 2006.
+After another three-year contract with Kappa between 2012 and 2014, the JFF signed a four-year deal with Emirati sportswear company Romai Sports for US$4.8 million.

+In 2021, Umbro was the kit provider for Jamaica.
+In 2022, Adidas signed a deal to become the new kit provider for Jamaica starting in 2023.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.